sebbaraziz112/Project-PCSC/README.md

 The execution can take some time depending on your machine

 #### convolve-image
-The dft-image command uses different kind of kernels to perform convolutions on an image.
+The convolve-image command uses different kind of kernels to perform convolutions on an image.
 In total, there are seven kernels available:
 - SobelX: it highlights contouring in the X axis of the image
 - SobelY: it highlights contouring in the Y axis of the image
 - Blurr: it uses a 5x5 gaussian kernel to blurr the image